A solution to the Cauchy dual subnormality problem for 2-isometries: -isometric weighted shifts on directed trees

 Now we collect some properties of weighted shifts on directed trees that are needed in this paper.
-In particular, we will show that weighted shifts on rooted directed trees are completely non-unitary.
-This is no longer true even for isometric weighted shifts on rootless directed trees (cf.\ Example \ref{obustr}).
+We also show that weighted shifts on rooted directed trees are completely non-unitary.
+This is no longer true even for isometric weighted shifts on rootless directed trees.